-9. Is the property required to be furnished?
+10. Is the property required to be furnished?

 All properties that are leased under the Social Housing Current Expenditure Programme (SHCEP) must be furnished and include certain appliances.
 Market rent is typically agreed on the basis of a furnished property.
 The furnishings and appliances provided within a property are a factor in agreeing the market rent level.
-The cost of providing the necessary furniture may be included in the ceiling cost of €40,000 subject to agreement with the local authority on what furniture is required, appropriate costs and evidence of purchase receipts.
+The cost of providing the necessary furniture may be included, subject to agreement with the LA on what furniture is required, appropriate costs and evidence of purchase receipts.
 In some cases where works are being carried out by a contractor it may be possible to request a "furniture pack" as part of the contract.